Nabataean Kingdom: Emergence

 The literate Nabataeans left no lengthy historical texts.
 However, thousands of inscriptions have been found in their settlements, including graffiti and on minted coins.
-The Nabataeans appear in historical records from the fourth century BC, although there seems to be evidence of their existence before that time.
-Aramaic ostraca finds indicate that the Achaemenid province Idumaea must have been established before 363 B.C. after the failed revolt of Hakor of Egypt and Evagoras I of Salamis against the Persians.
-The Qedarites joined the failed revolt, and consequently lost significant territory and their privileged position in the frankincense trade, and were presumably replaced by the Nabataeans.
-It has been argued that the Persians lost interest in the former territory of the Edomite Kingdom after 400 BC, allowing the Nabataeans to gain prominence in that area.
-All of these changes would have allowed Nabataeans to control the frankincense trade from Dedan to Gaza.
+The Nabataeans appear in historical records from the 4th century BC.
+Up to that time, the Qedarites dominated the area and likely controlled the lucrative frankincense trade.
+Aramaic ostraca finds indicate that the Achaemenid province Idumaea must have been established before 363 BC, after the failed revolt of Hakor of Egypt and Evagoras I of Salamis against the Persians.
+The establishment of the province meant a significant loss of territory for the Qedarites who had joined the failed revolt and consequently also lost their privileged position in the frankincense trade, where they were presumably replaced by the Nabataeans.
+It has been argued that either the Nabateans lived mainly outside Idumea and functioned as middlemen to the Persian incense trade, or that the Persians lost interest in Idumea after 400 BC, allowing the Nabataeans to gain prominence in that area.
+These changes would have allowed the Nabataeans to control the frankincense trade from Lihyan to Gaza.

-The first historical reference to the Nabataeans is by Greek historian Diodorus Siculus who lived around 30 BC.
+The first historical reference to the Nabataeans of significant length is by Greek historian Diodorus Siculus who lived around 30 BC.
 Diodorus refers accounts made 300 years earlier by Hieronymus of Cardia, one of Alexander the Great's generals, who had a first-hand encounter with the Nabataeans.
 Diodorus relates how the Nabataeans survived in a waterless desert and managed to defeat their enemies by hiding in the desert until the latter surrendered for lack of water.
 The Nabataeans dug cisterns that were covered and marked by signs known only to themselves.
 Diodorus wrote about how they were "exceptionally fond of freedom" and includes an account about unsuccessful raids that were initiated by Greek general Antigonus I in 312 BC.